Walikuperek/Bun-http/README.md

 Very fast HTTP server library based on Bun.
 Feel free to use it in your projects.
 Just copy the `lib/src/http.ts` file into your project.

 ```
 [!]
-To disable the HTTP server logs create .env file next to package.json, inside your .env file set the PRODUCTION=true environment variable.
+To disable development mode inside your .env file set the PRODUCTION=true environment variable.
 ```

 ## Usage